totallyuniquelily/totallyuniquelily.github.io/_drafts/bqn-80-waves.md

 # 0¨⌾(l↓h↓⊢)
 {|𝕨÷base}" %}

-The "l‿h" in this one is used to only keep the bottom and top 60 pixels.
-The middle part was really flashy so I remove it.
+The "l‿h" in this one is used to only keep the bottom and top 60 pixels, since the (excluded) middle part was really flashy.

 <script src="assets/bqn-80-embed/bqn.js"></script>
 <script src="assets/bqn-80-embed/bqn-80.js"></script>